alexqfredrickson/notes/aws/aws.md

   * Stream live video from physical devices to AWS
   * Perform real-time video processing
   * Perform batch analytics on videos

 ### Kinesis Data Streams

-AWS Kinesis Data Streams collects, and processes, streams of data, in real-time.
+AWS Kinesis Data Streams collect and process streams of data in real-time.

 Streaming data is defined as being: